alexkimin/React-Redux-Study/README.md

 [App Link](https://todopaloit.herokuapp.com/)

 **There were a few conditions to make this practice as fun.**
   - Assuming this app is really big project.
-Tying several types of project structure and compare.
+Trying several types of project structure and compare.
   - No use className for styling, no use CSS frameworks.
     - theme and utils with styled-component
   - Stateless functional component only, no class, no lifecycle hooks.